-Hadley Community Electricity Aggregation (CEA) is a program offered by the town of Hadley to provide new electricity supply options and more renewable energy to Milton residents and businesses
+Hadley Community Electricity Aggregation (CEA) is a program offered by the town of Hadley to provide new electricity supply options and more renewable energy to Hadley residents and businesses.

 Hadley CEA has a standard product, called Hadley Basic; participants in the program receive Hadley Basic unless they affirmatively choose the 100% renewable energy product called Hadley 100% Green.